vakuladevi999/Sales_Analysis_Using_SQL/README.md

-📊 Sales EDA SQL Project
+🚀 Advanced SQL Sales Analysis Project

 📌 Project Overview

-This project focuses on performing Exploratory Data Analysis (EDA) on a sales dataset using SQL Server.
+This project focuses on performing Advanced Sales Analysis using SQL Server.

-The main goal of this project is to explore the database, understand the available data, calculate important business measures, and identify key patterns and trends in sales performance.

-The EDA project is divided into 6 analytical sections, covering database structure, dimensions, dates, business measures, sales magnitude, and rankings.
+After completing the Exploratory Data Analysis (EDA) project, this advanced project goes deeper into the sales data to uncover business trends, customer behavior, product performance, growth patterns, cumulative performance, and customer segmentation.

+The project demonstrates how advanced SQL techniques can be used to transform raw transactional data into meaningful business insights.

 ---

 🎯 Project Objectives

-The key objectives of this project are:
+The main objectives of this project are:

-- Explore and understand the database structure.
-- Identify unique values across customer and product dimensions.
-- Analyze the time period covered by the sales data.
+- Analyze sales performance over time.
+- Identify sales trends and growth patterns.
-- Calculate important business measures and KPIs.
+- Calculate cumulative and running totals.
+- Compare current performance with historical performance.
-- Analyze sales magnitude across different dimensions.
+- Analyze contribution to total sales.
-- Rank products and categories based on their performance.
+- Rank products and customers.
+- Segment customers based on their purchasing behavior.
-- Generate meaningful business insights using SQL.
+- Analyze product performance.
+- Identify high-value customers and products.
+- Use advanced SQL techniques to solve real-world business problems.

 ---